 The principal parties must submit all evidence, testimony, and arguments in written form, as specified by the notification.

-The original hearing of any protest or allegation of misconduct must occur in open hearing.
+The original hearing of any protest or allegation of misconduct must occur in an open hearing.
 Subsequent appeal(s) may be heard in either open or closed hearings.

 Agenda

-All parties, including witnesses, will be brought into hearing chamber.
-The following items will be described by the Chairman:
+All parties, including witnesses, will be brought into the hearing chamber.
+The following items will be described by the Chairperson:

 Statement of the case to be heard.